 Memorable Manitobans: Alexander Reid (1860-1939)

 Born at Greenock, Scotland on 2 September 1860, son of Alexander Reid and Sarah L. Grieve, he worked for a grain merchant in Edinburgh until emigrating to Manitoba in April 1880.
 He was one of the organizers of the town of Millford, where he operated a general store until 1887, when he entered the grain business as a buyer and shipper at Glenboro and Wawanesa.
 In 1890 he erected a grain elevator at Stockton.
+He was a candidate for the South Brandon constituency in the 1892 provincial general election but was roundly defeated.

 He came to Winnipeg in 1896 and started erecting a line of elevators under the name of the Canada Northwest Elevator Company.
 Two years later, he went into partnership with Thomas B. Baker of Moose Jaw, the firm becoming Baker & Reid.
 The following year they organized the Western Elevator Company, with Reid as President and General Manager, and operating 42 elevators along the lines of the Canadian Pacific Railway.
 In 1904, Reid, along with other grain merchants Samuel Peck Clark, John Love, William Henry McWilliams, and William Wallace McMillan, formed the North-West Grain Dealers’ Association.
 He was also a sometime business partner of John C. Gage.